dennis-heinrich/dennis-heinrich/README.md

 ### Dennis Heinrich
-Hey, i'm Dennis Heinrich, currently 23 years old and based near Hamburg, Germany.
+**Hey, i'm Dennis Heinrich**, currently 23 years old and based near Hamburg, Germany.
 In my spare time i like to write code and help other peoples as voluntary firefighter.
 If you need help or have any kind of questions dont hesitate to contact me.

 ## Socials & stuff